While some people may experience relief from IBS symptoms by fasting, more research is needed to confirm whether it’s effective.

 - hormonal changes that accompany the menstrual cycle

-While the severity of symptoms can vary, there are a few common signs to look for when identifying IBS, such as:
+While the severity of symptoms can vary, there are a few common symptoms to look for when identifying IBS:

 - changes in bowel movements